ejwillemse/BAN313/chapter4.md

 *** =hint

-Go through the previous exercise to see how `hCount` can be calculated.
+Go through the previous exercise to see how `hCounts` can be calculated.
 Use `?chisq.test` to find out more about the function.
 Refer to the class slides.

 *** =pre_exercise_code
 ```{r}